jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 This helps constrain the slope.
 If you only try a dose of 500mg then there is a lot of uncertainty about what the subjective effects actual are (lightly dotted lines).
 If you try 500mg and 1g then that narrows down the subjective effects somewhat (dashed lines).
 If you try 500mg, 1g, and 2g then you can look for commonalities across your experiences to refine your understanding of the effect (thick line).

 *Activity* is another variable.
-Whereas I recommend starting with a boring environment, it is also interesting to experiment with deliberate combinations of Pm with various activities:
+Whereas I recommend starting with a boring environment, it is also interesting to experiment with various activities:
 - A group might plan a *hikrodose* that consists of consuming a microdose and then hiking through nature together.[^hikrodose]
 - Tour museums
 - Receive a massage